 While there are many reasons why vertigo can develop, these five are among the most common:

-- BPPV (benign paroxysmal positional vertigo): BPPV is the most common vertigo-causing disorder and despite a complicated name, is fairly straightforward.
+This is the most common vertigo-causing disorder and despite a complicated name, is fairly straightforward.
 BPPV causes short bursts of vertigo that occur in conjunction with changes in head position.
-Particles of calcium that are normally embedded in part of the inner ear can become dislodged and travel into another part of the inner ear (usually the posterior semicircular canal) where they don’t belong.
-The presence of these calcium crystals in the fluid-filled semicircular canal can disrupt the normal fluid movement that is responsible for communicating information to your brain about the position of your head.
+Calcium particles that reside in this part of the inner ear can travel into another area where they don’t belong.
+The presence of these particles in the semicircular canal can disrupt the normal fluid movement.
+This can disrupt the communication between your inner ear and your brain about your head’s position.
 This is how the false sensation of spinning occurs in BPPV.

-- Vestibular migraines: approximately 40% of migraine sufferers will experience vertigo, dizziness, or other balance disruption.
-Migraines alone can be extremely debilitating, and when you add in vertigo and its associated symptoms of nausea, tinnitus, spatial disorientation, vision changes, and balance compromise, it can be made even worse.
+Approximately 40% of migraine sufferers will experience vertigo, dizziness, or other balance disruption.
+Migraines alone can be extremely debilitating.
+Even more so when you add in vertigo and its associated symptoms.
+These may include nausea, tinnitus, spatial disorientation, vision changes, and balance compromise.
+These can make attacks much worse.

-- Meniere’s disease: disabling vertigo attacks are just one of the symptoms that characterize Meniere’s disease.
-Other associated symptoms include the sensation of fullness in the affected ear, fluctuating hearing loss, and tinnitus (ringing in the ear).
-The cause of Meniere’s disease is believed to be an accumulation of excess fluid that is normally present in the inner ear.
+Disabling vertigo attacks are just one of the symptoms that characterize Meniere’s disease.
+Other associated symptoms include the sensation of fullness in the ear, fluctuating hearing loss, and tinnitus (ringing in the ear).
+The cause of Meniere’s disease is possibly the accumulation of excess fluid that is normally present in the inner ear.

-- Labyrinthitis: The labyrinth is the bony outer wall of the inner ear that is made up of the temporal bone of the skull.
-An ear infection can cause inflammation of the inner ear that can result in severe vertigo, abnormal eye movements (called nystagmus), tinnitus, nausea and/or vomiting, and possibly even hearing loss.
+The labyrinth is the bony outer wall of the inner ear.
+An ear infection can cause inflammation of the inner ear that can result in severe vertigo.
+It can also cause abnormal eye movements (called nystagmus), tinnitus, nausea and/or vomiting, and possibly even hearing loss.

 The Neck Injury-Vertigo Connection